Trung1112/AWS-project-Corvinus-L6P5GG/main folder - project -l6p5gg/aws_project_l6p5gg/report.md

 game statistics**.

 ### Challenges
-- Different file formats (CSV vs JSON)
 - Different identifiers (names vs numeric IDs)
 - Inconsistent naming conventions
 - Schema conflicts caused by partition columns

 ### Solution
-- Player names from the API were transformed to match the CSV format (`"Last, First"`)
 - A normalized lowercase join key was created to handle formatting differences
 - Amazon Athena CTAS was used to:
   - Join the CSV and API datasets